 - 1. All students in grades 9-12 who desire to participate in any of the following voluntary competitive school activities or privileges must agree to participate in the random student drug testing program: - a. interscholastic athletics; - b. other voluntary competitive extracurricular activities; and - c. campus parking privileges. - 2.
 Participation in the random drug-testing program is mandatory only for students who elect to participate in the above voluntary activities in which participation is a privilege not a right.
 Participation in the random drug testing program shall not be required as a condition of attending school or enrolling in any class.
 However, every student attending a Haywood County school is subject to policy 4325, Drugs and Alcohol, which prohibits the possession, use, transmission, and being under the influence of drugs and alcohol while at school or at an off-campus school activity. - 3.
 Any parent of a student in grades 9-12 may consent to the student voluntarily participating in the random drug testing program, whether or not the student is a participant in any of the privileged activities listed above.
 The same procedures will apply, as outlined in this policy, for all students participating in random student drug testing. - 4.
 The administration shall prepare a Drug Testing Consent Form ("Consent Form") to be signed by the student and the student's parent or guardian.
-The parent or guardian shall be given a copy of the signed Consent Form and this random student drug testing policy.
-The original Consent Form shall be kept in the student's official file. - 5.
-Students who desire to participate in the voluntary activities or privileges covered by this program shall sign the Consent Form prior to the beginning of the sport season athletic practice, at the beginning of the school year, or soon thereafter.
+The parent or guardian shall be given a copy of the signed Consent Form and referred to this random student drug testing policy, which shall be made available on the school system's website, in the main office of each high school, and otherwise upon request to any school or school system employee involved with the implementation of the drug testing program.
+The original Consent Form shall be kept in the student's official file.

+5. Students who desire to participate in the voluntary activities or privileges covered by this program shall sign the Consent Form prior to the beginning of the sport season athletic practice, at the beginning of the school year, or soon thereafter.
 The Consent Form will authorize random drug testing for the student's entire school career in Haywood County Schools.